lizwong25/Daisy-Medical-Translator-2/OPENAI_SETUP.md

 ### Environment Variables
 - `OPENAI_API_KEY` (required): Your OpenAI API key
 - `OPENAI_MODEL` (optional): Model to use (defaults to 'gpt-4')
+- `TRANSCRIPTION_SERVICE` (optional): Service to use for transcription ('openai' or 'seamless', defaults to 'openai')
+- `SUMMARY_SERVICE` (optional): Service to use for summary generation ('openai' or 'seamless', defaults to 'openai')

 ### API Endpoint
 - **URL**: `/api/generate-summary`